-The adoption of digital delivery as a result of the pandemic revolutionised the WIG events and content offer.
-From April 2020-March 2021, the Events and Content team produced 106 virtual briefings and panel discussions, along with 33 senior-level invitation-only roundtables and workshops.
-These sat alongside several 'Workings of...' seminar events, virtual networking sessions, a range of digital content and a D&I (Diversity & Inclusion) conference.
-In total, the team was responsible for 143 stakeholder engagement activities, which attracted sign-ups of over 21,000, and live participation from over 11,000 people in our member organisations.
-This compares to around 6,000 participants in the previous financial year where we only produced face-to-face events; the use of digital has led to an increase of 83% in engagement.
+This year saw us move from a virtual-only delivery model during the first year of the pandemic to a hybrid approach; wherever possible, events were held with a small in-person audience and livestreamed to further WIG members online.
+From April 2021-March 2022, the Events and Content team produced 81 hybrid breakfast briefings, panel discussions and webinars, along with 42 senior-level invitation-only roundtables and workshops.
+These sat alongside several 'Workings of...' seminar events, an in-person workshop in Birmingham, a range of digital content and a full-day hybrid D&I (Diversity & Inclusion) conference.
+In total, the team was responsible for 142 stakeholder engagement activities, which attracted sign-ups of over 16,000, and live or in-person participation from over 7,000 people from our member organisations.